 Sample Bottie-Borosilicate.
 1 L volume with graduations, fitted with screw caps lined with TFE-fluorocarbon.
 Protect samples from light.
 Amber bottles may be used.
-The container must be washed and dired as described in Section 4.1.1 before use to minimize contamination.
-Cap liners are cut to fit from sheets (Pierce Catalog No.012736 or equivalent) and extracted with methanol overnight prior to use.
+The container must be washed and dired before use to minimize contamination.
+Cap liners are cut to fit from sheets (suitable, see reference) and extracted with methanol overnight prior to use.